 We all value good product docs, but writing them is another story.
-The pressure to launch the product does not leave you time to take care of documentation.
-And when there is time, you don't feel productive since you know they might become outdated as soon as there is a new version of the software.
+The pressure to launch the product doesn't leave you time to take care of documentation.
+And when there is, you don't feel productive since you know they might become outdated as soon as there is a new version of the software.

 In this workshop recorded for PyCON APAC 2020, I show you the techniques and tools I use to keep documentation projects current while enjoyable to maintain.

-We'll host the docs in GitHub near its source code, write them in RestructuredText, generate a beautiful site with Sphinx, use ReadTheDocs to automate the publication process, and Vale to test them.
+We'll host the docs in GitHub near its source code, write them with restructuredText, generate a beautiful site with Sphinx, use ReadTheDocs to automate the publication process, and Vale to test them.

 I hope this was a helpful introduction to Docs as Code!
-To know more about docs-as-code, I recommend you to join the fantastic WriteTheDocs Community and check other articles I wrote about DocOps at my blog API Documentation.
+To know more about Docs as Code, I recommend you to join the fantastic WriteTheDocs Community and check other articles on Docs as Code in my blog Software Documentation.